SayakMukhopadhyay/rpi-k8s-cluster/docs/MANUAL.md

     kubeadm join 192.168.0.150:6443 --token REDACTED \
             --discovery-token-ca-cert-hash sha256:REDACTED
     ```
-14. Next follow the instructions in the above output to craete the kubectl config file in the home directory.
+14. (**WORKER ONLY**) Then, we join the worker nodes into the cluster using `kubeadm join`.
+We need to ensure that the installed kubernetes version is the same as kubeadm.
+So, first do
     ```sh
+    KUBE_VERSION=$(sudo kubeadm version -o short)
+    ```
+    Then, initialise the cluster
+    ```sh
+    sudo kubeadm join 192.168.0.150:6443 --token REDACTED --discovery-token-ca-cert-hash sha256:REDACTED
+    ```
+15. (**WORKER ONLY**) The output should look something like this
+    ```
+    [preflight] Running pre-flight checks
+        [WARNING SystemVerification]: missing optional cgroups: hugetlb
+    [preflight] Reading configuration from the cluster...
+    [preflight] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -o yaml' [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Starting the kubelet
+    [kubelet-start] Waiting for the kubelet to perform the TLS Bootstrap...

+    This node has joined the cluster:
+    * Certificate signing request was sent to apiserver and a response was received.
+    * The Kubelet was informed of the new secure connection details.

+    Run 'kubectl get nodes' on the control-plane to see this node join the cluster.
+    ```
+16. (**MASTER ONLY**) Next follow the instructions in the above output to craete the kubectl config file in the home directory.
+    ```sh
     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config
     ```
-15. Next we will deploy the pod network.
+17. (**MASTER ONLY**) Next we will deploy the pod network.
 We are going to use Flannel for this.
 We are using Flannel 0.15.0 for this.
 It's always better to anchor the version.
     ```sh
     kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/v0.15.0/Documentation/kube-flannel.yml
+    ```
+18. (**WORKER ONLY**) Next copy the kubectl config file to the worker nodes.
+We can't use sudo to copy from the remote system and ubuntu disables the root user.
+So, we need to copy over the config present in the `$HOME/.kube/config` file.
+    ```sh
+    mkdir -p $HOME/.kube
+    scp ubuntu@clstr-01-cp-01:~/.kube/config $HOME/.kube/config
     ```